 Active Shooter Preparedness

 Active shooter incidents are often unpredictable and evolve quickly.
-During the chaos, being prepared can play an integral role in mitigating the impacts of an incident.
+During these incidents, being prepared can play an integral role in mitigating the impacts of a shooting.
 CISA aims to enhance preparedness through a "whole community" approach by providing products, tools, and resources to help you prepare for and respond to an active shooter incident.
 In addition, you can find the active shooter resources translated into other common languages on the Translated Active Shooter Resources webpage.
-Learn more about Active Shooter Preparedness.

 DHS Counter-IED Capabilities Assessment (CCA)